saucelabs/sauce-docs/docs/basics/integrations/deque.md

 <TabItem value="java">

 We highly recommend using the Java [Sauce Bindings](https://opensource.saucelabs.com/sauce_bindings/).
-Check out the description and examples for the new [Acessibility functionality](https://opensource.saucelabs.com/sauce_bindings/docs/accessibility).
+Check out the description and examples for the new [Accessibility functionality](https://opensource.saucelabs.com/sauce_bindings/docs/accessibility).

 The following is information on how to use the Java Deque Axe Selenium library directly:

 __Requirements__

-Add this to your `pom.xml`
+Add this to your `pom.xml`:

 ```xml
 <!-- https://mvnrepository.com/artifact/com.deque.html.axe-core/selenium -->